roinemilko/spinulv0.1/README.md

 ```
 When this energy remains somewhat constant we have found the ground state.

 In the second stage we start the internal clock of the simulation and reduce the damping coefficient and the time step to be very small ($\alpha_D = 0.0005$ and $dt = 0.01 \text{ps}$).
-This allows for Lamor precession and thus observing the spin waves (while keeping some damping to keep the simulation at least somewhat numerically stable).
+This allows for precession and thus observing the spin waves (while keeping some damping to keep the simulation at least somewhat numerically stable).
 The user can then add an external magnetic field of any flux density affecting in a disk of a fixed radius around the center in the z-direction.
 This will trigger the plotting of spin components in the z direction.
 The detection time $T$ is defined by the desired frequency resolution
 ```math
 \Delta \omega = \frac{2\pi}{T}
 ```